coldclimate/omnomfrickinnom/content/blog/2020-06-08-smoothed-pork-chop.markdown

 ## Result

-The pork is juicey and the fat has that unctous gel texture.
+The pork is juicy and the fat has that unctuous gel texture.
 The pepper and the aniseed of the fennel come though without over powering.

 ![Pork  chop and onions cooking in the pan](/images/blog/smoothed-pork-chop/smoothed-pork-chop-001.jpg)
 ![Onions and herbs](/images/blog/smoothed-pork-chop/smoothed-pork-chop-002.jpg)